bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 <!--  Modificado MAR_20240830
 Each example and practice exercise are solved using computer-based analytical and numerical calculations with the aim to deflect students' focus of attention away from repetitive mathematical tasks towards the physics modelling.
 -->
-Each example and practice exercise is solved using computer-based analytical and numerical calculations focusing students' attenttion on physics modelling and not on repetitive mathematical tasks.
+Each example and practice exercise is solved using computer-based analytical and numerical calculations focusing students' attention on physics modelling and not on repetitive mathematical tasks.
-This approach also aims to improve creativity, the studens have to solve problems by trial and error [@freiberg2021creatividad:2021].
+This approach also aims to improve creativity, the students have to solve problems by trial and error [@hoffmann_creatividad_2021:2021].

 <!--  Agregé la frase anterior en función del siguiente trabajo:
 Cita de freiberg2021creatividad:2021